Petyr Baelish: A Storm of Swords

 Baelish is given charge to marry Lysa Arryn and bring the Vale under the control of the Lannisters; before departing he reveals Olenna Tyrell's plan to marry Sansa Stark to Willas Tyrell, leading to Sansa's forced marriage to Tyrion.
 When Joffrey is poisoned at his wedding feast, Petyr has Sansa whisked away from King's Landing in the confusion and takes her to his holdings on The Fingers, disguised as his illegitimate daughter.
 During the voyage, Petyr reveals that he had conspired with Olenna Tyrell to poison Joffrey and blame Tyrion for the murder.
 Lysa arrives at Petyr's keep and promptly marries him at Lysa's insistence, although Petyr would have preferred a court wedding.
 After the wedding, Baelish and Sansa travel to the Eyrie, where he spends much of the time asserting his new authority over the lords of the Vale.
 While alone with Sansa, he notes her physical similarity to Catelyn and kisses Sansa.
 Witnessing the encounter, Lysa tries to kill Sansa a short time later.
 Petyr rushes to comfort Lysa, but reveals that he had only ever loved Catelyn and pushes Lysa to her death.
 He immediately implicates the only other witness, the minstrel Marillion.

 A Feast for Crows

-Petyr names himself Lord Protector and claims Lysa's son Robert as his ward.
-The Lords of the Vale also try to claim Robert, but Petyr bribes Lyn Corbray to help Petyr obtain leverage to keep Robert.
+Petyr names himself Lord Protector and claims Lysa's son Robin as his ward.
+The Lords of the Vale also try to claim Robin, but Petyr bribes Lyn Corbray to help Petyr obtain leverage to keep Robin.
 Petyr later reveals to Sansa that he plans to either eliminate the lords or win them to his side, and to help Sansa regain the North.
-He also tells her that he has arranged for her to marry Robert Arryn's cousin and heir, Harrold Hardyng, and that on Robert's death she will reveal herself and use the Knights of the Vale to recover the North.
+He also tells her that he has arranged for her to marry Robin Arryn's cousin and heir, Harrold Hardyng, and that on Robin's death she will reveal herself and use the Knights of the Vale to recover the North.